April 29, 2020

 • We will preserve the long-term financial health of our organization.

-At most nonprofits there’s not a lot of excess to be cut in good times, let alone now.
 The first principle points to the equal importance of building the top line: revenue.
-Focusing on that principle might lead you to invest significant senior time in efforts to deepen existing relationships with current funders, for example, or to prioritize activities sustained by multiyear contracts or long-term funder relationships.
-It’s a good time to contact funders and make the case for them to waive restrictions and step up with additional support: nearly 700 foundations have pledged to temporarily provide general operating support and help community organizations in areas where COVID-19 has hit hardest.
-Or the principle might lead you to explore whether COVID-19 might open up new funding relationships or opportunities for fee-for-service program innovations.
+Focusing on that principle might lead you to invest significant senior time in efforts to deepen existing relationships with current funders, or to prioritize activities sustained by multiyear contracts or long-term funder relationships.
+It’s a good time to contact funders and make the case for them to waive restrictions and step up with additional support: For example, during the COVID-19 crisis, nearly 700 foundations pledged to provide general operating support and help community organizations in areas where COVID-19 hit hardest.
+Or the principle might lead you to explore whether the crisis might open up new funding relationships or opportunities for fee-for-service program innovations.

 * * *